chembl/chembl_assays_annotation/README.md

 ## Available annotations for ChEMBL 35
 - Experimental methods identified by the NER model for all ChEMBL 35 assay descriptions: 1_NER_method/Results/ner_chembl_35.tsv
-- Broad assay categories predicted by the broad assay category model for all ChEMBL 35 assay descripions: 2_broad_assay_category/chembl_35_broad_results_processed.txt
+- Broad assay categories predicted by the broad assay category model for all ChEMBL 35 assay descripions: `2_broad_assay_category/chembl_35_broad_results_processed.txt`
-- BAO annotations for ChEMBL 35 assays with a method identified by the NER model and a minimum mapping score of 0.6 returned by the text2term tool: 3_entity_linking_BAO/results/chembl35_assays_bao_annotations_0_6.tsv
+- BAO annotations for ChEMBL 35 assays with a method identified by the NER model and a minimum mapping score of 0.6 returned by the text2term tool: `3_entity_linking_BAO/results/chembl35_assays_bao_annotations_0_6.tsv`

 ### A. Named entity Recognition (NER) model to identify the specific method entity within the ChEMBL assay descriptions

 **Input data:**
-- data/assays_data.csv : Collection of 800 binding/funtional assays that have been manually reviewed for extraction of the experimental/physical detection method from the assay description.
+- assays_data.csv : Collection of 800 binding/funtional assays that have been manually reviewed for extraction of the experimental/physical detection method from the assay description. [`1_NER_method/data/assays_data.csv`]

 **Intermediate files:**
 - Model/assays_train.jsonl : training set for the NER assays model